bmihaylov/pycella/README.md

   and for loading/saving files with initial state as well as an easy method to create an initial state.

 **Running and visualization.
-Running we be possible in two modes.**
+Possible in two modes.**
-- By directly using the API of the backend in your own code.
+- By directly using the API of the backend in your own code and doing your own visualization.
 - By using the GUI which will provide means to conveniently explore the evolution of a cellular automaton like:
     1. Playing the evolution at a convenient and changeable speed